 While the increased age limit (to age 67) will help keep our Old Age Security program sustainable, I believe it will be a challenge to keep the program afloat with millions of baby boomers in their 60s soon.
 More importantly, I think what constitutes “security” in old age must change.
 This year, if a seniors’ individual net income is over roughly $70,000, the OAS payment will be reduced.
 OAS is fully clawed back if the income is over $114,793.
 Back to Philip, his $79,450 income puts him over the 2013 clawback threshold.
 I have a hard time understanding how any senior making more money in retirement that most working Canadians needs any government security at all.
-To put it another way, working-class Canadians are financing the benefits of upper-class seniors.
+To put it another way, working-class Canadians are financing the benefits of (some) wealthy, upper-class seniors.

 That brings me to this, maybe my controversial wish for OAS: keep it afloat but overhaul this sacred cow so any individual senior making $70,000 or more is ineligible for this government program.
 Fix this program to focus on aging Canadians who need income security because they cannot live reasonably without it.